vitiral/simple-quality/quiz-test-2.md

 def test_more_wrong(self):
-    """Test that getting an answer wrong will increase the likihood that it gets asked"""
+    """Test that getting an answer wrong will increase the likihood that it gets asked.
+    """
     asked_count = [0 for _ in questions]
     answered = Answered()
     # answer the first one wrong 5 times and the